 Giant bubbles are tons of fun no matter how you make them, but we love how this set encourages kids to wonder and experiment with changing the shape of the wand.
 Good clean fun!

 What are your favorite educational toys for kindergarten?
-Let us know in the comments!
+Join the WeAreTeacher Deals Facebook Group and let us know!